GEM3D/PittPack/README.md

   * FFTW3
   * PGI
   * HDF5 with Parallel IO
+  * ParaView (or VisIt) for visualization of the result

 ##  Build
 PittPack uses CMakeLists.txt and CMakeModules folder to detect the library paths. <br/>